warquys/SupplyDrops/README.md

 ciCarChance: 50
 # What should the intervall be in what Supplydrops arrive (in seconds)
 supplyIntervall: 300
+# Where should Items from the MTF Chopper spawn?
+mTFSpawnLocation:
+  x: 180
+  y: 993
+  z: -58
+# Where should Items from the CI Car spawn?
+cISpawnLocation:
+  x: 5
+  y: 998
+  z: -58
 # Should there be a Broadcast when supply arrives?
 doBroadcast: true
 # Should there be a C.A.S.S.I.E Announcement when supply arrives?